 - Preparation of a formal E/A report that evaluates the existing plan and identifies what needs to be changed. - Subsequent amendments to the comprehensive plan using the normal plan amendment process.
-These amendments will be processed during the eighteen months after adoption of the E/A report.
+These amendments will be processed during the year after completion of the E/A report.